SAP-samples/teched2025-AD168/exercises/ex0/README.md

 ## Details of tenant and login

 Lobby URL - https://ad168-skhq09xc.eu10.build.cloud.sap/lobby <br>
+User id - AD168-XXX@education.cloud.sap..  <br>
+Password - Adm1nteched25 <br>
-User id - AD168-XXX@education.cloud.sap..
-Replace XXX with your user number, say for example your number is given as 001, it will be AD168-001 and so on.. <br>
+Replace XXX with your user number, say for example your number is given as 001, it will be AD168-001 and so on..
-Password - Adm1nteched25

 ## Enable Generative AI option